UK

 Providers of pornographic services - Ofcom has published guidance on age assurance for publishers of pornographic content.
 Age assurance duties for these providers became applicable from 17 January 2025.

-Note: VSP regime in transition - In relation to UK-established VSPs already subject to direct Ofcom regulation (“UK VSPs”), The Online Safety Act 2023 (Pre-existing Part 4B Services Assessment Start Day) Regulations 2024 mean they also have to carry out OSA risk assessments on the same timeframes as other services caught by OSA.
-However, UK VSPs will not need to comply with the majority of other OSA duties until the existing UK VSP regime has been repealed, likely in Q3 2025.
+Note: VSP regime in transition - In relation to UK-established VSPs already subject to direct Ofcom regulation (“UK VSPs”), The Online Safety Act 2023 (Pre-existing Part 4B Services Assessment Start Day) Regulations 2024 meant they also hadve to carry out OSA risk assessments on the same timeframes as other services caught by OSA.
+However, UK VSPs were not required to comply with the majority of other OSA duties until the existing UK VSP regime was repealed by s.210 OSA, which came into force pursuant to the Online Safety Act 2023 (Commencement No 6) Regulations 2025 on 25 July 2025.

 A timeline for Ofcom’s publication and/or finalisation of other guidance and codes can be found here.
 Ofcom will also continue to review and iterate the guidance and codes it has already published.